IHE/ITI.SeR/SeR.md

 # Introduction to this Supplement

 This supplement defines new functionalities for an affinity domain with a unique and centralized Access Control system.
-As a Trial Implementation Supplement, this profile is limited to those deployment models and their policies where a central authorization authority can make complete and definitive decisions, yet support federated identity/authentication.
-These use-cases specifically mean that no actors need to have any more fine-grain policies to enforce.
+This profile is limited to those deployment models and their policies where a central authorization authority can make complete and definitive decisions, yet support federated identity/authentication.
+These deployment models specifically mean that no actors except the central authorization authority need to know the fine-grain policies to enforce.

 The supplement describes how to create a "system of trust" between the actor that can perform Access Decisions (on behalf of Consent Docs, Policies and Creation/Access/Disclosure rules) and actors that actually store clinical data and documents.
 For example, in a typical XDS environment, there are many XDS Document